apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

    inside the `platforms\ios` directory.

 5. Copy your `config.xml` into the `www` directory, and remove any plugin definitions.
-Modify settings here instead of the platform folder.
+Modify settings here instead of the platform directory.

 6. Use the cordova CLI tool to install any plugins you need.
 Note that the CLI handles all core APIs as plugins, so they may need to be